Accounting Logo Design Explained

 Logos Must Be Flexible

-Also, visualize how the logo will look in black and white, as well as in color, because many print ads and other media don’t always allow for color versions of the accounting logo.
+Also, visualize how the logo will look in black and white, as well as in color, because many print ads and other media don’t always allow for color versions.
 A bold yet simple design works best.
 Think in terms of other successful logos such as Apple computers, Google, UPS Logistics, and the famous golden arches of McDonald’s.
 These symbols are as easily recognized on a small black and white ad in the Sunday newspaper as on a gigantic billboard over a highway.

 Getting the Most Out of Your Logo